Scalable Algorithms for the Sparse Ridge Regression: Introduction

 Sparse ridge regression \eqref{eq_model} can be reformulated as a chance constrained program (CCP) with finite support \citep{ahmed2014nonanticipative,luedtke2014branch}.
 That is, we consider $p$ scenarios with equal probability $\frac{1}{p}$, where the $i$th scenario set is $S^i:=\{\bm\beta:\beta_i=0\}$ for $i \in [p]$.
 The constraint $\|\bm\beta\|_0 \leq k$ means that at most {$k$ out of the $p$ scenarios} can be violated.
 Hence, we can reformulate \eqref{eq_model} as a CCP below：

 where $\I(\cdot)$ denotes the indicator function.
 In \Cref{sec_existing_method}, we will investigate {the extent of} the recent progress on CCP (e.g., \cite{ahmed2014nonanticipative,luedtke2014branch,nemirovski2006convex}) {which }can be used to solve \eqref{eq_model2}.
 It appears that many existing approaches may not work well due to the scalability issue or may result in trivial solutions.
-In \Cref{sec_apprximation_alg}, we propose two novel scalable algorithms as well as an integration of these two algorithms to solve the sparse ridge regression with theoretical guarantees.
+In \Cref{sec_apprximation_alg}, we {conduct and analyze} two scalable algorithms as well as an integration of these two algorithms to solve the sparse ridge regression with theoretical guarantees.